 History

-What started on Labor Day weekend in 1949 will hold a place in many local residents’ hearts as one of the biggest and best community annual events held over Labor Day weekend.
-We take a look back at the history of the Kiwanis Fair in Basking Ridge and hope it brings back some memories.
+The official end of summer was upon us.
+People were coming home from summer vacation.
+Football practice was underway at the high school, and the students were prepping for the start of a new school year.
+What began on Labor Day weekend in 1949 will hold a place in the hearts of many local residents as one of the biggest and best community annual events held over Labor Day weekend.
+We take a look back at the history of the Kiwanis Fair in Basking Ridge, and we hope it brings back some fond memories.
 We encourage you to share any fair memories you have at the end of the piece.

 1960 Kiwanis Queen being crowned.
 Source: Courier News

-As the local historian, we get all kinds of requests to research people, properties, and events from our local history.
-The Basking Ridge Kiwanis Community Fair is an event that ran in Bernards Township from 1949 to.
+As the local historian, we receive a wide range of requests to research people, properties, and events from our local history.
+The Basking Ridge Kiwanis Community Fair was an event held in Bernards Township from 1949 to 1993.
 It was held on Saturday and Monday each Labor Day weekend.
 Sundays were reserved for Church service, so the fair was closed.
-The event went to a full three-day format in 1993.

 The 1950 greased pig contest was a big hit.